 Scheduling Issues

-Sometimes a customer’s complaint has nothing to do with money or performance but with scheduling.
-We’ve all been there as plumbing companies, noticing a scheduling conflict with our technicians.
-Your priority should be ensuring best scheduling practices for your customers.
-If you come across an issue, apologize to the customer and offer to make up for it somehow.
+Your priority should be ensuring the best scheduling practices for your customers.
+If you encounter an issue, apologize to the customer and offer a solution to make it right.

-Responding to Negative Reviews
+Conclusion: Responding to Negative Plumbing Reviews